 Enterprise Management Incentive Options (“EMI”)

-EMI options are granted as part of a plan to incentivise employees where the options are granted for commercial reasons in order to recruit and retain employees in a company.
+EMI share options are granted as part of a plan to incentivise employees.
+Typically share options are granted for commercial reasons such as to reward or retain employees in a company.

 The total value of shares in a company which may be subject to unexercised EMI options at any time is £3 million.
 The maximum entitlement of an individual EMI option holder at the date of grant of the EMI option is £250,000.

 Below is set out a brief summary of the main terms required to be satisfied in order for there to be a valid grant of an EMI option.

 There are a number of different qualifications which have to be satisfied, and these relate to: